J.Crew bag, Ann Taylor leather trim skirt, YSL heels

 Right: Wendy’s coat post-alterations on her – entire torso was lifted by the shoulders, shoulder width was narrowed, sleeves were slimmed, torso was slimmed and hemmed

-Wendy so kindly offered to take my coat to her tailor and mail it back, but in the end I just went to one that I've been visiting in Chinatown (located on Knapp St & speaks Chinese only).
-I proposed a "fitting," and asked the tailor to leave the lining seams unfinished until I could try the coat on and give feedback.
-I'm a wuss when it comes to asking tailors to re-do work, so figured this request would set some expectations.
-I mentioned this after he had already finished all the pinning and chalk-marking.
-After he understood what I meant through my embarrassingly broken Chinese, he went back and checked the markings, plus took detailed measurements of my body (aha...hopefully was encouraged to do a more thorough, accurate job the first time around).
+Wendy so kindly offered to take my coat to her tailor and mail it back, but in the end I just went to one that I’ve been visiting in Chinatown (located on Knapp St & speaks Chinese only).
+I proposed a “fitting,” and asked the tailor to leave the lining seams unfinished until I could try the coat on and give feedback.
+I’m a wuss when it comes to asking tailors to re-do work, so figured this request would set some expectations.

 A month and a fitting later, the results are not perfect from all angles, but I think my tailor did the best his skills would allow.
-Unlike Wendy's results, the lapel/pockets/buttons on mine were not shifted upwards, so the lower button hole comes dis-proportionately close to the shortened hem (I removed the button itself).
-Despite some issues, I adore the coat - and Nick even had me doubled over in surprise when he mentioned how much he now enjoys it.
+Unlike Wendy’s results, the lapel/pockets/buttons on mine were not shifted upwards, so the lower button hole comes closer to the shortened hem (I removed the button itself).
+Despite some issues, I adore the coat – and Nick even had me doubled over in surprise when he mentioned how much he now enjoys it.

 Readers – Have you ever had a coat or blazer taken up by the shoulders (or done it yourself)?
 If so, please share how it turned out and how much the job cost.